Roscoe D. Dix: Career

 At some point in his life, Dix had various jobs, including that of a barber, a real estate agent, and a banker.
 From 1887 to 1890, Dix served as Michigan land commissioner.
 Dix served as the Michigan Auditor General from 1897 to 1900.

 Personal life

 On January 2, 1867, Dix married Virginia M. Kephart.
 Together, they had at least three children.
 Dix was a member of the Grand Army of the Republic.

-Death

 Dix died on September 5, 1912, in Berrien Springs, Michigan.
 He was interred at Rose Hill Cemetery in Berrien Springs.